European insurtech startup Wefox grabs $650 million at $3 billion valuation – TechCrunch

 “Almost all of the big existing investors are participating,” Teicke said.
 OMERS Ventures, G Squared, Mountain Partners, Merian, Horizons Ventures, Eurazeo, Mubadala Capital, Salesforce Ventures, Speedinvest, CE Innovation Capital, GR Capital and Seedcamp are all participating once again in this Wefox founding round.
 New investors include FinTLV, Ace & Co, LGT and its affiliated impact investing platform Lightrock, Partners Group, EDBI, Jupiter and Decisive.

 “Not only have we raised a super large amount but also in a very fast time.
-It took us a total of four weeks to get all commitments in,” co-founder an CFO Fabian Wesemann (pictured right) told me.
+It took us a total of four weeks to get all commitments in,” co-founder and CFO Fabian Wesemann (pictured left) told me.

 Wefox believes it can now iterate and generate more and more revenue as it scales — it just needs capital to reach the next level.
 “We’re tackling that $5.2 trillion industry that has been stuck in the pre-internet era.
 We nailed how to disrupt it in our core market,” Teicke said.